kmulvey/logmapper/README.md

 	var logfile is the path to your log file

-Enter Google Maps API key
-	edit the <script src> in the html file to have your api key
+Enter Google Maps API key: edit the script src in the html file to have your api key

 ### License